JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/documentation/user/streamers/moderation.md

 This section is still incomplete.
 {{% /notice %}}

+{{% notice warning %}}
+This page describes the behaviour of livechat versions >= 10.0.0.
+There were some changes in the way we manage access rights for Peertube administrators and moderators.
+{{% /notice %}}

 ## The chat bot

 You can use a chat bot, that will help you for moderation.